telerik/blazor-docs/components/loader/overview.md

 # Loader Overview

-This article provides information about the Blazor Loader component and its core features.
+This article provides information about the <a href = "https://www.telerik.com/blazor-ui/loader" target="_blank">Blazor Loader component </a> and its core features.

 The Loader component provides an animated indicator that you can use to show your users that the app is working on something and they should wait.